MariahCasciola/single-player-tick-tac-toe/docs/plan.md

 + Program should not take their turn if the player wins.

 + X must go first instead of player going first every game.

-+ Program should implement winningConditions function in it's turn.

 + Create a better grid for the cells.